 Change the DESCRIPTION of MIB dot11EPDImplemented (p.
 3857 l.
 37) as follows:

-"When true, this attribute indicates a STA that supports the receipt and transmission of EPD MSDUs.
-When false, it indicates a STA that does not support EPD.
+"When true, this attribute indicates a STA that supports the receipt and transmission of L/T-encodedMSDUs.
+When false, it indicates a STA that does not support L/T-encoded MSDUs.
 This is a capability variable."

 Change the DESCRIPTION of MIB dot11EPDRequired (p.
 3857 l.
 47) as follows:

-"When true, this attribute indicates a STA that will only associate, direct link, or peer with a STA supporting EPD.
-When false, it indicates a STA that will associate, direct link, or peer with a STA that does not support EPD.
+"When true, this attribute indicates a STA that will only associate, direct link, or peer with a STA supportingL/T-encoded MSDUs.
+When false, it indicates a STA that will associate, direct link, or peer with a STA that does not supportL/T-encoded MSDUs.

 This is a control variable.